 Getting new siding for your home is one of the most exciting exterior projects.
 It’s a great opportunity to completely transform and update the look of your home by changing the color and the materials used.
-There are a lot of options for siding materials that you can choose and each of them has their own style and benefits.
+There are a lot of options for siding materials that you can choose and each of them has their style and benefits.
 There is a material, or materials, that can fit nearly any budget.

 Vinyl Siding

 Vinyl is a great, low-cost siding option that many homeowners choose.
 It’s the most commonly used siding material on newly constructed homes.
-It’s popularity is due to the many color and style options available to give your home a personal look.
+Its popularity is due to the many color and style options available to give your home a personal look.

 Fiber Cement / Engineered Wood Siding